Larry Claude (Dockstader) Swanson

 Larry Edward Swanson

-Larry served in Vietnam in 1971-1972 at the AirCav Intel Office where he aided in the translation and forwarding of messages.
+My brother served in Vietnam in 1971-1972 at the AirCav Intel Office where he aided in the translation and forwarding of messages.
 He also called-in artillery strikes for locations requesting them.
 He later became a door-gunner in a Huey Helicopter.
+He now lives in Sun Prairie, WI with his Service Dog, Mia.

 Paul David Derby

-Paul was a pilot of an F4 Phantom jet in Vietnam.
-He and his co-pilot were shot down and killed in 1968.
-He was one of the 37 Wisconsin soldiers "Missing in Action" in the Vietnam War.
+Paul was a pilot of the F4 Phantom jet in Vietnam.
+On November 17, 1968, Captain Paul D. Derby and First Lieutenant Thomas A. Reich were killed while on a close-air-support mission southwest of Chu Lai.
+He is one of the 37 Wisconsin soldiers "Missing in Action" in the Vietnam War.

 William Henry Avery